- Help Center

 Perform the following outlined steps in Innoslate:

-The 'Branch Asset' construct acts as a swim lane and automatically adds a performed by relationship from each 'Action' on that branch to the 'Branch Asset'.
+The 'Branch Asset' construct acts as a swim lane and automatically adds a performed by relationship from each 'Action' on that branch to the 'Branch Asset.'
 By default, each branch of the 'Parallel' will execute concurrently; however, the Robot Application and Robot must wait for the applicable user commands to execute.

-In this example, to control order of execution, "Initiate a Command" generates an 'Input/Output' which is received by "Interpret User Command."
+In this example, to control order of execution, "Initiate a Command" generates an 'Input/Output,' which is received by "Interpret User Command."
 An 'Input/Output' also must be generated by "Send Command to Robot" to ensure that "Perform Command" waits for a valid user command to execute.

-Run the simulator by clicking the 'Play' button.
-The simulator will operate normally as long as "Yes" is selected for the 'OR' named "Valid Command?".
+- Run the simulator by clicking the 'Play' button.
+The simulator will operate normally as long as "Yes" is selected for the 'OR' named "Valid Command?."
 Once the simulator has finished executing the model, the simulator will display a result similar to the example shown below:

 The yellow bars shown above in the 'Gantt Chart' panel indicate the amount of time the simulator waited for an 'Input/Output' to be triggered.

-This is because the "Perform Command" and subsequent child "Perform User Action" never receive the 'Input/Output' trigger "Action Command".
+This is because the "Perform Command" and subsequent child "Perform User Action" never receive the 'Input/Output' trigger "Action Command."
 This issue is resolved in the next tutorial about synchronization.

-Continue rerunning the simulator until you are comfortable with how Input/Output' can to used to control the order in which the 'Action' constructs are executed by the simulator.
+- Continue rerunning the simulator until you are comfortable with how 'Input/Output' can be used to control the order in which the 'Action' constructs are executed by the simulator.